heyx3/Bplus.jl/README.md

 ## Structure

+To import everything B+ has to offer, just do `using Bplus; @using_bplus`.
-This library is segmented into several smaller packages:
+All documented modules are available directly inside (e.x. `Bplus.Math`), but under the hood this library is segmented into several smaller packages:

 * [BplusCore](https://github.com/heyx3/BplusCore) contains utilities and game math.
 * [BplusApp](https://github.com/heyx3/BplusApp) provides convenient access to OpenGL, GLFW, and Dear ImGUI.
 * [BplusTools](https://github.com/heyx3/BplusTools) provides a variety of other game-development tools, like a scene-graph algorithm, ECS algorithm, and more.

-You can, for example, integrate `BplusCore` into your own project to get all the game math, without having to use OpenGL, Dear ImGUI, or any of the other parts of the library.
+You can, for example, integrate `BplusCore` into your own project to get all the game math,
+    without having to use OpenGL, Dear ImGUI, or any of the other parts of the library.

 ## Tests

 Unit tests follow Julia convention: kept in the *test* folder, and centralized in *test/runtests.jl*.
-Each sub-package (`BplusCore`, `BplusApp`, and `BplusTools`) runs its own tests.
+Each sub-package (`BplusCore`, `BplusApp`, and `BplusTools`) runs its own tests,
+    and this package runs each of those in sequence.

-The test behavior is standardized by `BplusCore`, which provides the path to a test-running Julia file through `BplusCore.TEST_RUNNER_PATH`.
+The test behavior is standardized by `BplusCore`, which provides the path
+    to a test-running Julia file through `BplusCore.TEST_RUNNER_PATH`.

+I never liked how the official Julia Test package does not let you assign messages to tests,
+    so my tests are implemented with my own macros:
+  * `@bp_check(condition, msg...)` for normal checks
+  * `@bp_check_throws(statement, msg...)` to ensure something causes an error
-I never liked how the official Julia Test package does not let you assign messages to tests, so my tests are implemented with my own macros: `@bp_check(condition, msg...)` for normal checks, and a special macro `@bp_test_no_allocations(expr, expected_value, msg...)` to test expressions that need to be completely static and type-stable (game math, scene graph operations, raycast math, etc).
-A slightly longer version of the last macro is offered in case you need to set up the test with some operations that may allocate: `@bp_test_no_allocations_setup(setup_expr, test_expr, expected_value, msg...)`.
+  * `@bp_test_no_allocations(expr, expected_value, msg...)` to test expressions that need to be completely static and type-stable (game math, scene graph operations, raycast math, etc).
+    * A slightly longer version is offered in case you need to set up the test with some operations that may allocate: `@bp_test_no_allocations_setup(setup_expr, test_expr, expected_value, msg...)`.

 ## Codebase